-Summer is on the horizon Y’all, Hosting the Ultimate BBQ is a priority in The South, so get those charcoal grills out, fire the coals up, and get ready for the biggest, most flavorful, juiciest burger on a Pepperidge Farm® Hamburger Bun you’ve ever had to date.
-Can you say, ” Darn Delicious?”
+Summer is on the horizon Y’all.
+Hosting the Ultimate BBQ is a priority in The South, so get those charcoal grills out, fire the coals up, and get ready for the most giant, most flavorful, juiciest burger on a Pepperidge Farm® Hamburger Bun you’ve ever had to date.
+Can you say, ” Darn, Delicious?”

-Hosting a BBQ can sometimes be intimidating, but today we are going to take the pressure off your shoulders with a few tips on Hosting the Ultimate BBQ and making it so simple and easy to pull off without a hitch?
+Hosting a BBQ can sometimes be intimidating, but today we will take the pressure off your shoulders with a few tips on Hosting the Ultimate BBQ and making it simple and easy to pull off without a hitch.
 Are you with me so far Y’all?
-Just get in the Easy Peasy mind frame this is going to be a cinch to pull off.
+Just get in the Easy Peasy mind frame.
+This is going to be a cinch to pull off.

 Tips on Hosting the Ultimate BBQ

-- Be sure to only send or invite people 1 week ahead of time to get a decent head count for your BBQ.
+- Be sure to only send or invite people one week ahead of time to get a decent headcount for your BBQ.
 Inviting friends and family too far out usually leads to cancelations.

-- Respect The Buns you use to serve your guests their hamburgers and hotdogs and they will thank you, we use Pepperidge Farm® Hamburger Buns and Pepperidge Farm® Top-Sliced Hot Dog Buns because there’s “no high fructose corn syrup” and “artificial flavors”
+- Respect The Buns you use to serve your guests their hamburgers and hotdogs, and they will thank you, we use Pepperidge Farm® Hamburger Buns and Pepperidge Farm® Top-Sliced Hot Dog Buns because there are “no high fructose corn syrup” and “artificial flavors.”

-- Serve family-friendly refreshments that everyone can enjoy, such a Homemade Lemon-aid, Sweet Tea, Punch and so forth.
+- Serve family-friendly refreshments that everyone can enjoy, such as Homemade Lemon-aid, Sweet Tea, Punch, and so forth.

-- Invest in some really cute themed paper plates, plastic utensils, paper napkins, and plastic cups to add perkiness to the tablescape.
+- Invest in cute-themed paper plates, plastic utensils, paper napkins, and plastic cups to add perkiness to the tablescape.

-Pepperidge Farm® Hamburger Buns are my go-to buns when hosting a Summer BBQ and this year, I am super excited to tell you about their contest this summer, they are in search of the best looking burger or hot dog in the country.
-Show them what you got Y’all for a chance to win!
+Pepperidge Farm® Hamburger Buns are my go-to buns when hosting a Summer BBQ, and this year, I am super excited to tell you about their summer contest.
+They are searching for the best-looking burger or hot dog in the country.
+Show them what you got, Y’all, for a chance to win!
 WEEKLY WINNERS GET $1,000!
 THE GRAND PRIZE WINNER GETS $10,000!
-From May 14th until September 4th, 2018 take a picture of your burger or hot dog served on a Pepperidge Farm® bun, then post it to Instagram or Twitter and tag it-> #RespectTheBunPromotion
+From May 14th until September 4th, 2018, take a picture of your burger or hot dog served on a Pepperidge Farm® bun, then post it to Instagram or Twitter and tag it-> #RespectTheBunPromotion

-I decided to add a special touch to our table today, by adding red, white, and blue, with casserole dishes, towels, flowers with lots of greenery and putting the Pepperidge Farm® Hamburger Buns and Pepperidge Farm® Top-Sliced Hot Dog Buns in these cute little baskets.
-I love how it seems to give the table a little character and grace yet stays true to being simple and easy tablescape.
-Remember less is more.
+I decided to add a special touch to our table today by adding red, white, and blue with casserole dishes, towels, flowers with lots of greenery, and putting the Pepperidge Farm® Hamburger Buns and Pepperidge Farm® Top-Sliced Hot Dog Buns in these cute little baskets.
+I love how it seems to give the table a little character and grace yet stays true to being a simple and easy tablescape.
+Remember, less is more.

 - Seasoned Salt to own taste